-The VOCA Chorus of Toronto (founded as The East York Choir in 1986 by Stephanie Piercey-Beames) is a dynamic, mixed-voice, auditioned ensemble which performs an eclectic mix of classical & contemporary music (including several premieres of arrangements by our artistic director & conductor, Jenny Crober) in collaboration with a variety of celebrated artists & ensembles.
+The VOCA Chorus of Toronto (founded as The East York Choir in 1986 by Stephanie Piercey-Beames) is a dynamic, mixed-voice, auditioned ensemble which performs an eclectic mix of classical & contemporary music (including premieres of works by Canadian composers and arrangements by our artistic director / conductor) in collaboration with a variety of celebrated artists & ensembles.

-Other works included Mr. Gjeilo’s gorgeous “The Lake Isle”, for steel-string guitar, piano and string quartet, with text by William Butler Yeats; “The Lake Isle of Innisfree”, Toronto composer Eleanor Daley’s sublime setting of the same text; Gordon Lightfoot’s classic, “Pussywillows, Cat-tails”, beautifully arranged by another Toronto composer, Bonnie Penfound; Ottawa’s Laura Hawley’s joyful, jazz-inspired setting of Shakespeare’s “Sonnet 43 (All Days Are Nights)” and Kingston composer Mark Sirett’s exquisite arrangement of the trad.
+On Saturday, May 5, 2018, at our “DREAMSONGS” concert, the VOCA Chorus of Toronto was thrilled and honoured to present the Canadian Premiere of “Dreamweaver” by the world-renowned composer, Ola Gjeilo, featuring collaborative pianist Elizabeth Acker, soprano soloist Ellen McAteer and the VOCA Chamber Strings Orchestra.
+Also featured that evening was a Toronto (possibly Canadian) premiere of Ola Gjeilo’s SATB setting of his stunning “Song Of The Universal” set to an exquisite text by Walt Whitman, with choir, string orchestra and piano.
+Other works included Mr. Gjeilo’s gorgeous “The Lake Isle” for steel-string guitar, piano and string quartet, with text by William Butler Yeats; “The Lake Isle of Innisfree”, Toronto composer Eleanor Daley’s sublime setting of the same text; Gordon Lightfoot’s classic, “Pussywillows, Cat-tails”, beautifully arranged by another Toronto composer, Bonnie Penfound; Ottawa’s Laura Hawley’s joyful, jazz-inspired setting of Shakespeare’s “Sonnet 43 (All Days Are Nights)” and Kingston composer Mark Sirett’s exquisite arrangement of the trad.
 Irish ballad, “Carrickfergus”.
+We were joined by several superb guest artists: Ellen McAteer, soprano; Jason Fowler, guitar; Jeremy Potts & Jennifer Burford, violin; Alex McLeod, viola; Mary-Katherine Finch, cello, and the VOCA Chamber Strings Orchestra.

 That evening, VOCA also featured a world premiere of a 2 marimba – 4 player arrangement of Ola Gjeilo’s “The Spheres” (a setting requested by the composer), performed by TorQ Percussion Quartet; an Ontario premiere of Ottawa composer Elise Letourneau’s “My Symphony”; Ola Gjeilo’s “The Ground” (accompanied by piano, marimba and vibraphone – with Mr. Gjeilo’s permission) & Vancouver composer Brian Tate’s arrangement of the Kenyan water song “Kawouno Wan Gi Pi”, also featuring TorQ Percussion.